 I’m also thankful to my parents for their blessings and my dear family for their support towards all my practice needs.
 Thanks, tower Twisters friends and all other running friends for their wishes and encouragements which really gave me the moral support

-Elango leaves us with an emotional note by dedicating this run to Venu Sir who has recently passed away.
-Elango is certainly missing his company and also believes Venu Sir has been watching, guiding and showering with his blessings which had helped him and his fellow runners complete a tough task like this.Read more about Venu Sir here...
+Elango leaves us with an emotional note by dedicating this run to Venu Sir a well respected gentleman and a runner.
+Elango is certainly missing his company and also believes Venu Sir has been watching, guiding and showering with his blessings which had helped him and his fellow runners complete a tough ultramarathon like this.Read more about Venu Sir here...